kirkstrobeck/stash/style-guide/no-mutation.md

 1. Mutation is the sneakiest code possible and is responsible for manifesting errors and complexity

-1. Avoiding mutation is ideal; Programatically is best, by convention is second best
+1. Avoiding mutation is ideal; Programmatically is best, by convention is second best

 [Reference](https://github.com/kirkstrobeck/stash/blob/main/style-guide/no-mutation.md)